one-among-us/data/people/yumao/page.en.md

 In fact, Neko didn't pass away.
 Before her "death", in her email in 19th March, they still encouraged each other with the words "Must stay alive".

-Transgender community investigated this thing once, and found the fact that Neko was pronounced dead by her family.
+The transgender community investigated this, and found Neko was pronounced dead by her family.

 <details>
 <summary>**Fact**</summary>